2009–10 Liga III

-The 2009–10 Liga III season was the 54th season of Liga III, the third tier of the Romanian football league system.
-The season started on August 21, 2009 and ended on June 4, 2010.
+The 2009–10 Liga III was the 54th season of Liga III, the third tier of the Romanian football league system.
+The season started on 21 August 21 2009 and ended on 4 June 2010.

 The winners of each division got promoted to the 2010–11 Liga II season.

 The bottom six from each division were relegated at the end of the season to the county football leagues (Liga IV).
 From the 12th placed teams, another one was relegated.
 To determine this team, separate standings were computed, using only the games played against the clubs ranked 1st through 11th.